Gedo

 President Siad Barre's forces withdrew to Gedo following the collapse of the Somali Democratic Republic in the early 1990s.
-After 1991, the Somali National Front Omar Haji Mohamed held large parts of the region for many years.
+After 1991, the Somali National Front (SNF) led by Omar Haji Mohamed held large parts of the region for many years.
 In collaboration with the SNF, Gedo joined the growing trend of Islamic Courts at the start of the Somali Civil War and local sharia courts succeeded in making Luuq District one of Somalia's safest areas for much of the 1990s.
 The militant religious group al-Itihaad al-Islamiya (AIAI) also rose to power in the region later, taking over the city of Luuq as its headquarters.
 The Ethiopian National Defence Force then entered the area to attack AIAI's bases in 1996.
 The first democratically elected governor of the administrative region was Hussein Farey, who entered office in 2008.

 Districts

 Gedo Region consists of seven districts: